lammps/lammps/doc/src/pair_polymorphic.rst

    nr ntheta nx xmax

-Here nr is total number of tabular points for radial functions U, V, W, P, ntheta is total number of tabular points for the angular function G, nx is total number of tabular points for the function F, xmax is a maximum value of the argument of function F. Note that the pair functions :math:`U_{IJ}(r)`, :math:`V_{IJ}(r)`, :math:`W_{IJ}(r)` are uniformly tabulated between 0 and cutoff distance of the IJ pair, :math:`G_{JIK}(\theta)` is uniformly tabulated between -1 and 1, :math:`P_{JIK}(\Delta r)` is uniformly tabulated between -rcmax and rcmax where rcmax is the maximum cutoff distance of all pairs, and :math:`F_{IJ}(X)` is uniformly tabulated between 0 and xmax.
+Here nr is total number of tabular points for radial functions U, V, W, P, ntheta is total number of tabular points for the angular function G, nx is total number of tabular points for the function F, xmax is a maximum value of the argument of function F. Note that the pair functions :math:`U_{IJ}(r)`, :math:`V_{IJ}(r)`, :math:`W_{IJ}(r)` are uniformly tabulated between 0 and cutoff distance of the IJ pair, :math:`G_{JIK}(\cos\theta)` is uniformly tabulated between -1 and 1, :math:`P_{JIK}(\Delta r)` is uniformly tabulated between -rcmax and rcmax where rcmax is the maximum cutoff distance of all pairs, and :math:`F_{IJ}(X)` is uniformly tabulated between 0 and xmax.
 Linear extrapolation is assumed if actual simulations exceed these ranges.

 The next ntypes\*(ntypes+1)/2 lines contain two numbers: